 Once upon a time, a small business or entrepreneur had limited choices when they outgrew their home or garage office.
 Their only option was to engage a commercial real estate broker or negotiate directly with a landlord to secure office space, leased by the square foot.
-Triple-net, tenant improvement allowances, access to conference space, setting up an IT infrastructure and other challenges that would burden the entrepreneur who really just wanted to operate their dream business.
+Triple-net, tenant improvement allowances, access to conference space, setting up an IT infrastructure and other challenges would burden the entrepreneur who really just wanted to operate their dream business.

 But in 2021, a host of office options exist for the one-person shop, the small business, or even the large corporation that needs to bring in a large team to complete a short-term project.

 CUBExec, offered by Whitestone REIT, is one of the newest workspace platforms in Westchase District.
 “We provide entrepreneurs with flexibility and ease to successfully grow their businesses,” said Eric Blumsack, director of workspace strategy for Whitestone REIT.

 The private offices at CUBExec are spacious.
 “We believe in maximizing natural light, and our spaces offer floor-to-ceiling windows.
 It makes people happier and more productive,” said Blumsack.
 “Also, we charge one flat rate with no add-on fees or markups.
 Clear pricing makes it easier for entrepreneurs to manage cash flow and focus on growing their business.”

 Community members can take advantage of the onsite training room, multiple conference rooms, meeting venue and the other building amenities available at Woodlake Plaza.
 Since opening in December, CUBExec offices quickly leased.
 “Within Westchase, there is a growing need for private offices,” said Blumsack.
 “Our clients include a variety of professionals.
 They tend to be hard workers and want 24/7 access to the space.
 Many of them own several businesses.
 They network well and like to locate with other dynamic businesses,” Blumsack added.